b14glabs/b14g-btc-dualstaking-tool/README.md

 `claim CORE rewards`

-Please visit https://stake.dev.btcs.network, connect to the site using the reward address (0x2a5F963BaC7bf136f6a0ff98356b52F0B49Af71A in the sample) and you can see the BTC staking transaction and claim rewards once system distributes in each round.
+Please visit https://app.b14g.xyz/my-portfolio, connect to the site using the address from corePrivateKey and you can see the new orders and claim rewards once system distributes in each round.

 ## Disclaimer
 ### Warning: This software is provided as-is for educational and testing purposes only.
 It is not intended for use in production environments.
 By using this software, you agree to assume all risks associated with its use.
 The authors, contributors, and maintainers are not responsible for any damage, data loss, or legal liability that may result from the use or misuse of this software.